StanBankras/frontend-data/README.md

 [Data I expect to use to answer the questions can be found here](https://github.com/StanBankras/functional-programming/wiki/Concept#data-i-expect-to-use)

+## What I do with invalid or undefined values in data
+If there's an invalid of undefined value in a data point, it will stay in the array of items because it is part of the dataset.
+Wherever averages are created using this data, undefined or invalid items will be counted as 0 or false, and will still be counted in the average.

+The only criteria my data has is that there has to be a geographical location attached, those that don't have this are not used in my visualisation or calculation at all.

 ## Most interesting functions
 * Getting tariff data per parking area: [click here](https://github.com/StanBankras/functional-programming/wiki/Parking-tariffs)